MuhammedBuyukkinaci/AWS-Notes/README.md

 23) Transfer acceleration is a feature on bucket level.
 It is a paid feature.
 Let's assume you want to upload a file bigger than 2 TBs.
 You can upload this file to S3 regularly in 20 days.
 You can enable transfer acceleration feature to speed up the process.
 It may take 10 days thanks to transfer acceleration.
 AWS makes this possible via its CDN network.
 This feature probably works in the following way.
 AWS takes the file to its CDN Network first.
 Then, AWS moves the file to S3 bucket via CDN network.
 CDN works faster than public internet.

 24) Events is a property on bucket level.
 If you want to trigger an event derived from your existing bucket, you can use this feature.
 Let's assume you uploaded an image to S3 and want to run image processing code using AWS lambda.
 You can make it via events.
+You can connect events to SQS(moving data uploaded to S3 to a queue ) or SNS(sensing an email)

 25) Requester pays is a feature on bucket level.
 You have to block public access to enable it.
 It is a feature that is charging the requester(An AWS account) trying to acces the object in S3 bucket.